Setting up your work environment

 CRAN install from Rstudio’s console

-Managing your programming environment
+Managing your programming environment by project

 • Source and version of package, incl. dependencies